I don’t like the cold. My dog doesn’t like the cold. But she loves running in the woods.

 In the winter, I try to walk this route at least once a day since she can do double-time in exercise when she’s loose and she loves chasing squirrels.
 I do use an ecollar in order to allow her to roam.
 It gives her more freedom, but allows me to enforce a recall if need be.
 Most of the time, I don’t have to use that power because she knows how it works and will respect that even if she’s in the middle of chasing some critter, I said come or used the tone, so she comes.

 So everyday we walk in the woods.
 If I manage to get home before dark, we’re usually walking in last dregs of evening light and since we’re walking in woods that have been ear-marked for bow hunting, I carry a lighted red lantern (a sweet Christmas present from my Mom last year) and she wears a neon yellow vest and a green glow-stick collar.
-I walk the woods as long as there is just enough light to see between the trees – mostly because I know there are at least 1-2 coyotes in the area and that at least one of those coyotes has attacked a dog before.
+I walk the woods as long as there is just enough light to see between the trees – mostly because I know there are at least one coyote in the area and that it has attacked a (small) dog before.
 I don’t worry about foxes and Ayla, but a coyote would be about her size, and I don’t know who’d win, so I’d rather not even risk it.

 In the cold, in the night, in the trees isn’t my favorite time though.
 I prefer walking in the morning.
 Don’t get me wrong.
 Mornings are usually colder.
 I’m very often a mist puffing dragon when I walk the morning trail.
 But there is something very soothing about being in the woods, in the morning, before the sun has risen.
 The shadows fade quicker, even if the sky is only lightly painted pink.
 The woods are silent, and the forest is such a unique color.
 All the gray trees pick up the pink tint of the sky and it’s quite lovely.